src-d/jgscm/README.md

 Besides, snapshots are completely supported too.

 Warning: this should be considered alpha.
-While everything should work well and all tests are passed, some stupid bugs may exist.
-For example, work under Python 2.7 was not tested.
+While everything should work well and all tests are passed, there might be some bugs.
+Also, work under Python 2.7 was not tested.

 Installation